C.S. Marítimo: Colours and crest

 Since the very beginning of the club's history, red and green have been the official colours.
-In 1910, the club adopted the red and green colours of the new Republican flag of Portugal to distinguish themselves from rivals Club Sports da Madeira, who used the blue and white colours of the old monarchy flag which had been replaced 15 days after the clubs foundation, following the 5 October 1910 revolution.
+In 1910, the club adopted the red and green colours of the new Republican flag of Portugal to distinguish themselves from rivals Club Sports da Madeira, who used the blue and white colours of the old monarchy flag which had been replaced 15 days after the club's foundation, following the 5 October 1910 revolution.

 Although there is no date or author, the first crest clearly refers to the maritime origins of the club, which is stated in the paddle, the float, the harpoon, and the anchor.
 The ball in the badge represents the sport played in the club.

 For the 1916–17 season, a new crest was created by José Inês Ramos, a designer at an Embroidery House in Funchal.
 The new crest maintains the maritime roots of the club, expressed in the ship's wheel.
 However a Lion was included in the new crest, which was to symbolize the strength of the new Champion of Madeira.
 Since then the crest has remained the same, with only some minor graphical changes over the years.
 The crest was updated again in 1999 to a modern version, following the formation of the SAD organisation, however the classic logo remained on the team jerseys until 2008.
 In 2022, the club announced the return of the classic crest, used from 1916 to 1999, as the primary logo.